The Public Service central agencies oversee the structure of government and how it works, acting as stewards of the machinery of government.

 Tā te pokapū mahi What the central agencies do

-The Department of the Prime Minister and Cabinet, the Public Service Commission, the Treasury and the Ministry for Regulation are the four central agencies responsible for coordinating and managing Public Service performance:
+The Department of the Prime Minister and Cabinet, the Public Service Commission, the Treasury, the Ministry for Regulation and the Social Investment Agency are the 5 central agencies responsible for coordinating and managing Public Service performance:

 • The Department of the Prime Minister and Cabinet is responsible for providing advice and support to the Prime Minister, the Governor-General and Cabinet and supporting the responsibilities of its other portfolio ministers, as well as hosting the National Emergency Management Agency.